-A shareholder agreement is a legal document traditionally drafted upon the formation of a new business, protecting the individual investments of the shareholders of a company and outlining how that company is to be managed.
+A shareholder’s agreement is a legal document traditionally drafted upon the formation of a new business.
+This agreement protects the individual’s investments and outlines how that company is to be managed.

 EVERY SHAREHOLDERS AGREEMENT WILL BE UNIQUE DEPENDING ON COMPANY REQUIREMENTS

-Every shareholders agreement will be unique depending on company requirements and so it is essential to employ a team of experienced corporate Solicitors that draft a document based on the assessment of your business needs, to support and protect shareholders now and in the future.
+Every shareholders agreement will be unique depending on company requirements.
+It is essential to have experienced Solicitors to draft a document based on an assessment of your business needs.
+This is also to support and protect your shareholders now and in the future.

 For more information on how we can assist with protecting you and your business, please contact us at firstname.lastname@example.org